petrkr/micropython-spisram/README.md

   - IO Stream support
   - Page/Byte access modes (for example to prevent overwritting other data by buffer overflow)
   - Filesystem emulation (? - maybe if there will be IOStream, then someother lib could be used?)
+  - Direct support to write other data types than buffer ?
+Like string, int